*Lhotse 8516 climbing expedition Fixed Departures :

 What do our participants carry in their backpack during the day?

 Our participants carry a bottle of water or thermos of tea, sunscreen, spare gloves, Windproof jacket, down jacket.
 All other things are transported by yaks in our caravan.
-The baggage allowance that a participant can give to the caravan is 30 kg per person for full service participants and 60 kg of cargo for VIP service participants.
+The baggage allowance that a Lhotse expedition participants can give to the caravan is 30 kg per person for full service of Lhotse climbing expedition participants and 60 kg of cargo for VIP service participants.

 For lunch-soup or borsch, buckwheat porridge, macaroni, potatoes, wheat porridge, fried chicken, chicken with mushrooms, cutlets, steak, fish, pasta, pizza, salads from fresh vegetables, vegetable stew and ajap sandal.
 Drinks include black, green or herbal tea, hot chocolate, cereal hot drinks, cookies, chocolate, coffee